digital-work-lab/open-source-project/slides/01-topics.md

 2. **Organize your work**, meet potential group members, and select a project leader (in the following sessions).
 Keep in mind that **no more than 5 people** will be accepted per group.
 3. **Officially sign up for a group** by contributing a non-trivial code part (\*).
 Team member's contributions must be made in separate commits.
 Select a project lead who sends your GitHub-ID together with a link to your code contribution, your student ID, and e-mail address to [gerit.wagner@uni-bamberg.de](mailto:gerit.wagner@uni-bamberg.de).

-This process ensures that **all group members make a fair contribution**.
-It is at our discretion to adapt the rules if necessary.
-It is your responsibility to bring up concerns early.
+This process ensures that **all group members contribute fairly**, as typically, **a single grade is given for the entire group**.
+However, if issues arise, it's essential to raise concerns early.
+We reserve the right to adjust the grading policy as needed, including assigning different grades within the group and awarding a bonus to those who make exceptional contributions.

 > \* You can only contribute to a group if you have signalled your intent in the issue discussion before.